 Federal Work-Study: Federal Work-Study is available to students enrolled at least half-time who demonstrate financial need.
 If you are accepting Work-Study for the first time, you will participate in Work-Study Orientation at the beginning of the term and complete the forms needed to apply for a Work-Study position.
-If you have received Work-Study in previous years, you can pick up your employment forms in the Financial Aid Office before you begin working.
+If you have received Work-Study at NSU in previous years, an email with required next steps will be sent to you from the Financial Aid Office after you accept your award.
 You will be paid monthly for the number of hours worked.
 Work-Study students are paid at least minimum wage, as determined by your work supervisor.

 These funds should be considered to cover indirect educational expenses since they are not available at the beginning of the term when tuition is due.
 Most amounts are based on working approximately ten hours per week.
-It is up to you to monitor your hours to ensure you earn your entire eligibility.
+It is up to you to monitor your hours to ensure you earn your entire award.